-Reports should include a short summary of student's activities and when they took place.
+Reports should include a summary of student's activities and when they took place.
 If forms are not submitted, the student will be considered absent from his/her assignment.
 All forms must be turned in by the last day of classes of the concurrent semester to receive credit.

-In addition to the two student reports, a Supervisor Evaluation will be placed in the student's mailbox towards the end of the semester.
-This evaluation will need to be completed by the supervisor over their Christian Service project and submitted to the Office of Student Development before the last day of classes for the concurrent semester.
-If a student choices to complete their hours at more than one location a Christian Service Hourly Log will need to be completed and signed off on by their supervisor.
+In addition to the two student reports, a Supervisor Evaluation will automatically be sent via email to the student's supervisor provided by the student upon completion of the End of the Semester Report.
+The student must follow up with their Christian Service Supervisor to ensure they received the email evaluation form.
+This evaluation will need to be completed by the supervisor over their Christian Service project before the last day of classes for the concurrent semester.
+If a student chooses to complete their hours at more than one location the student will need to indicate this on their final report and provide emails of all supervisors.

-The student's grade depends on properly completing the forms and submitting it to the Dean of Students by the date assigned.
+The student's grade depends on properly completing the forms and submitting them to the Dean of Students by the date assigned.
 Failure to follow these guidelines will affect the semester's grade.